 Playwright notes are difficult to write.
 It’s easier to write a thing than to talk about a thing.
 But I do know this…I am very humbled by the story of Shield Maiden and very humbled by it’s impact on theatre goers.

 A friend of mine said to me that as an artist, you’re a conduit; the message comes through you.
-I’m not a warrior.
+Just to be clear, I don’t feel like a warrior most of the time.
 I was raised to be the consummate caretaker.
+I’m a nurturer by habit and by trade.
 But this story’s character and message came through me despite my discomfort stepping fully into these warrior boots.
 In the past, when met with the resistance of old patterns and depression, I’ve backed down.
 But with SHIELD MAIDEN, that’s not even a possibility.

 PHOTO CREDIT: Jeannette Martin